 Clay tiles are even worse for foot traffic.
 While these tiles are made in high-heat ovens from materials formulated to help them withstand decades of sunlight exposure and exposure to the elements, they are extremely brittle and break with even a moderate amount of sharp, sudden impact.
 A broken tile leaves an exposed spot underneath that will need to be repaired by a skilled Colorado Springs roofing company before the next rainfall or else your home could sustain major damage.

 Wood tiles or shingles are also a popular roofing material due to its beautiful, natural look.
 However, these tiles are essentially the same: while they’re durable against sunlight for a number of years, walking on them at all can place them at serious risk for cracking and developing leaks that can damage the rest of your home.
-It’s best if you stayed off them at all times.
+The answer is even more straightforward here: do not walk on your roof if it is composed of clay or wood tiles.

 How to Walk On Your Roof Without Damaging the Shingles